sebproell/4C/doc/readthedocs/postprocessing.rst

 ..
 Note::
     When using the |FOURC| post processing script ``post_processor``, be aware that derived quantities like e.g. stresses and strains are not automatically extracted from the simulation results!
-    Presumed you set the proper flags in the \*.dat file (i.e. the quantities were actually calculated), you still have to set the ``--stress`` etc. options of the post processing script to extract these quantities from the simulation results.
+    Presumed you set the proper flags in the input file (i.e. the quantities were actually calculated), you still have to set the ``--stress`` etc. options of the post processing script to extract these quantities from the simulation results.

 You always have to provide the control file,